enormandeau/barque/README.md

 database.
 In these cases, you will need to remove unwanted species from the database or download additional sequences for the non-annotated species from NCBI to add them to it.
-Once the database has been improved, simply run the last part of the pipeline again while using this new database.
-You can have `SKIP_DATA_PREP=1` in your config file to avoid repeating the initial data preparation steps of **Barque**.
-You may need to repeat this step again until you are satisfied with the completeness of the results.
+Once the database has been improved, simply run the pipeline again with this new database.
+You can put`SKIP_DATA_PREP=1` in your config file if you wisht to avoid repeating the initial data preparation steps of **Barque**.
+You may need to repeat this procedure again until you are satisfied with the completeness of the results.

-NOTE: You should provide justifications in your publications if you decide to remove some species from the database.
+NOTE: You should provide justifications in your publications if you decide to remove some species from the results or database.

 ## Test dataset